 Anonymous submissions should always be referred to by Turnitin paper ID, which is available in the following locations:

-The Turnitin inbox for the assignment, which can be viewed at Course Management, Course Tools, Turnitin Assignments.
+The Turnitin inbox for the assignment, which can be viewed from the assignment link in the Submit your work area of a course.

 The Turnitin Feedback Studio viewer, by selecting the information icon at the bottom of the grading toolbar.